daniel-seymour/wang-lab-api/README.md

         - Example commands and screenshots
         - Brief explanation of your data model or visualization logic
         - Bonus features (if implemented)

+README.md including:
+        - Which APIs you used or mocked - Favor API GET Variant and GTX
+        - Example commands and screenshots
+        - Brief explanation of your data model or visualization logic - go from 🌍 Global Population Allele Frequencies to 🧬 Functional Annotation Landscape to 🔬 eQTL Effect Heatmap, what's pattern here?
+More narrowing?
+        - Bonus features are the Help tab, the export option,